 District 207 discourages taking any medications at school.
-However, if a student must take medication, including over-the-counter products such as Tylenol, an Authorization and Permission of Medication Form must be completed by both the parent/guardian and the attending physician, as well as be on file in the Health Office.
+However, if a student must take medication, including over-the-counter products such as Tylenol, an Authorization and Permission of Medication Form must be completed by both the parent/guardian and the attending physician and on file in the Health Office.

-All of the required forms and more information may be found by visiting the Maine East website and selecting "Student and Family Services" from the menu on the left of the page then selecting "Health Office" or by scanning this QR code.
+All of the required forms and more information may be found by visiting the Maine South website and selecting "Student and Family Services" from the menu on the left of the page then selecting "Health Office" or by scanning this QR code.